keell0renz/pytterns/README.md

 ## Documentation and Typing

 The whole point of documentation and typing is to help other developers and yourself later to work with your code.
-90% of bugs and exceptions appear because of using incorrect datatypes, trying to access non-existend variables and data, etc. The best way to prevent that is helping developer and the IDE to understand what your code takes and what returns.
+90% of bugs and exceptions appear because of using incorrect datatypes, trying to access non-existent variables and data, etc. The best way to prevent that is helping the developer and IDE to understand what your code takes and what it returns.

 ```python
 def function(v: list[float], a: float) -> list[float]: